aws/aws-sdk-js-v3/packages/credential-providers/README.md

     // Optional.
 The name of the AWS role to assume.
 Required if any of the `sso*` options(except for `ssoClient`) is
     // provided.
     ssoRoleName: "SampleRole",
     // Optional.
-The SSO Client used to request AWS credentials with the SSO access token.
+Overwrite the configuration used construct the SSO service client.
 If not specified, a default
-    // SSO client will be created with the region specified in the profile `sso_region` entry. ssoClient,
+    // SSO client will be created with the region specified in the profile `sso_region` entry.
+    clientConfig: { region },
   }),
 });
 ```